 Obtaining an accredited internship is a very competitive process.
 In 2013, only 56% of the internships listed by APPIC were APA-approved.
 APPIC reported that 19% of participating applicants in the 2013 match were not matched to a site.
 In the 2013 Match (Combined Phase I and II), 69% of PsyD students matched.
 However, students are encouraged to be strategic and remain positive, as match rates have improved in recent years.
-In 2020, 3,863 internship positions were available through the Match; 3,513 of which were APA accredited.
-Although only 79% of Clinical Psy.D. students nationally matched to APA accredited sites during Phase I of the Match, 95% of Regent PsyD students matched to accredited sites during Phase I (and 100% by Phase II).
-Regent University's match rates for the previous years are available on the PsyD website.
+In 2022, 3,898 internship positions were available through the Match; 91% of which were APA accredited.
+Although only 81% of Clinical Psy.D. students nationally matched to APA accredited sites during Phase I of the Match, 94% of Regent PsyD students matched to accredited sites during Phase I (and 100% by Phase II).
+Regent University's match rates for recent years are available on the PsyD website.
 Consecutive APPIC surveys have revealed that students who either limited themselves geographically or exclusively to highly competitive sites often had the greatest difficulty being matched.
-Students should be prepared for the significant application effort and expense of travel for interviews needed for a successful match.
+Students should be prepared for the significant application effort and expense (which may include travel) for interviews needed for a successful match.
 The following procedures must be followed for a student to receive program approval of an internship experience.